VGA text mode: PC common text modes

-Two other VGA text modes, 80×40 and 80×50, exist but are less common.
+Two other VGA text modes, 80×43 and 80×50, exist but are less common.
 Windows NT 4.0 displayed its system messages during the boot process in 80×50 text mode.

-Character sizes and graphical resolutions for the extended VESA-compatible Super VGA text modes are manufacturer's dependent.
-Some cards (e.g. S3) supported custom very large text modes, like 132×43 and 132×25.
-Like as in graphic modes, graphic adapters of 2000s commonly are capable to set up an arbitrarily-sized text mode (in reasonable limits) instead of choosing its parameters from some list.
+Character sizes and graphical resolutions for the extended VESA-compatible Super VGA text modes are manufacturer-dependent.
+Some cards, e.g. S3, supported some very large custom text modes, like 132×43 and 132×25.
+Some graphic adapters of the 2000s were capable of setting up an arbitrarily-sized text mode (in reasonable limits) instead of choosing its parameters from some list.

 SVGATextMode

-On Linux and DOS systems with so named SVGA cards, a program called SVGATextMode can be used to set up better looking text modes than EGA and VGA standard ones.
+On Linux and DOS systems with so-named SVGA cards, a program called SVGATextMode can be used to set up better looking text modes than EGA and VGA standard ones.
 This is particularly useful for large (≥ 17") monitors, where the normal 80×25 VGA text mode's 720×400 pixel resolution is far lower than a typical graphics mode would be.
 SVGATextMode allows setting of the pixel clock and higher refresh rate, larger font size, cursor size, etc., and allows a better use of the potential of a video card and monitor.
-In non-Windows systems, the use of SVGATextMode (or alternative options such as the Linux framebuffer) to obtain a sharp text is critical for LCD monitors of 1280×1024 (or higher resolution) because none of so named standard text modes fits to this matrix size.
+In non-Windows systems, the use of SVGATextMode (or alternative options such as the Linux framebuffer) to obtain a sharp text is critical for LCD monitors of 1280×1024 (or higher resolution) because none of the standard text mode resolutions fits this matrix size exactly (and there would be upscaling artifacts).
 SVGATextMode also allows a fine tuning of video signal timings.

 Despite the name of this program, only a few of its supported modes conform to SVGA (i.e. VESA) standards.